-B.Business Overview
+B. Business Overview

 We are an international provider of marine drybulk transportation services, transporting bulk cargoes, particularly coal, grain and iron ore, along worldwide shipping routes for some of the world's largest consumers of marine drybulk transportation services.
-As of March 15, 2021, we had a fleet of 43 drybulk vessels, with an aggregate carrying capacity of 3,937,000 dwt.
+As of March 18, 2022, we had a fleet of 40 drybulk vessels, with an aggregate carrying capacity of 3,925,500 dwt.

 We employ our vessels on both period time charters and spot time charters, according to our assessment of market conditions, with some of the world's largest consumers of marine drybulk transportation services.
 The vessels we deploy on period time charters provide us with relatively stable cash flow and high utilization rates, while the vessels we deploy in the spot market allow us to maintain our flexibility in low charter market conditions.
-We have installed 20 Scrubbers materializing financial benefits on the basis of the price differential between HFO and the Compliant fuel.
+We have currently 17 Scrubbers installed on our vessels materializing financial benefits on the basis of the price differential between HFO and the Compliant fuel.